-As there is no current permit process, there's no set number on how many of the dispensaries currently exist in L.A., but most estimate it currently exceeds 700.
+As there is no current permit process, there’s no set number on how many of the dispensaries currently exist Los Angeles, but most estimate it currently exceeds 700.

 The city’s financial administration is still providing prospective dispensary owners with registration certificates, which don’t necessarily function as a legal permit but give the impression of one.
 Without coordination between the City Attorney’s office and the financial office, some argue this creates confusion.